 Use the following template for configuring a MS SQL Server data source.
-Replace USERNAME, PASSWORD, and DATABASE_NAME to fit the particulars of your target data source.
-The following template applies to Tomcat 8 and above.
-See an earlier version of this topic
+Replace USERNAME, PASSWORD, SERVER_NAME, and DATABASE_NAME to fit the particulars of your target data source.
+If your SQL Server is not using port 1433 (the default), edit that part of the URL as well.

 <Resource name="jdbc/labkeyDataSource" auth="Container"